ComCatLab/welcome-guide/docs/sources/samples/python.md

 !!! important "Reminder"
     Replace `"in.traj"` with the name of your structure file.

-## Run a mixed-basis Gaussian relaxation using the internal Berny optimization algorithm (RMM-DIIS) in Gaussian
+## Run a mixed-basis Gaussian relaxation using the internal Berny optimization algorithm in Gaussian

 ``` py title="samples/python/run_gaussian.py"
 --8<-- "./samples/python/run_gaussian.py"